Welcome to GreenRiters, a blog website dedicated to providing advice and resources for writing scientific manuscripts.

 My first single-authored manuscript, adapted from the final project of a course, was published in 2005.
 In the following year, I had another three papers published.
 Meanwhile, I was invited to join the Editorial Board of a peer-reviewed journal.
 I was quite honored, as a doctoral student.

 Over the past 10+ years, I have authored or co-authored over 30 peer-reviewed articles with 1300+ citations.
-I’ve also served as a reviewer for 14 peer-reviewed journals.
+I’ve also served as a reviewer for dozens of peer-reviewed journals.

 My journey is not smooth.
 There are quite a few mistakes that I hope I had not made and some moments that I hope someone could tell me what to do.
 The fact is very few graduate schools offer systematic training on how to get published in peer-reviewed journals, let alone on how to deal with the self-doubt and emotional distress after rejections, how to manage writing time, how to communicate with your co-authors and editors, etc.